nourishing the body with amazing meals, immersion and rainforest adventures.

 - Organic cooking, herb, plant and permaculture workshops

-- Chocolate and cheese-making
+- Chocolate Class

 - Old growth rainforest exploration